Kangiriyanka/joe-farah/src/pages/projects/diary.md

 2. I could have also used the native API fetch.
 I didn't know the difference at the time.

 3. The conversion from function to Command happens on import.
-In Python, importing executes module.
+In Python, importing executes the module.